sabq4org/sabq.news/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform features an RTL-first design with custom light/dark theming, Arabic-optimized fonts, and a multi-section homepage.
 It includes a comprehensive publishing template system with Framer Motion animations for flexible content presentation and mobile responsiveness.
 Key architectural decisions include a trilingual system with separate database schemas, language-specific dashboards, and an i18n system with `LanguageContext` and bidirectional routing.
-A unified brand color system and a consistent smart blocks architecture are applied across all languages, adhering to WCAG 2.1 AA accessibility standards, including a standardized Hindu-Arabic numeral format using `toLocaleString('ar-SA')`.
+A unified brand color system and a consistent smart blocks architecture are applied across all languages, adhering to WCAG 2.1 AA accessibility standards, including a standardized Hindu-Arabic numeral format.
 UI components are professional, standard-sized, and optimized for mobile, adhering to WCAG AA compliance (24px minimum touch targets).

 ### Technical Implementations
 The frontend uses Next.js 15, React 18, Vite, Wouter for routing, TypeScript, and TanStack Query for state management.
 The backend is built with Express.js and TypeScript, exposing RESTful APIs.
 Authentication is managed by Passport.js (local, Google OAuth, Apple OAuth).
 PostgreSQL (Neon serverless) serves as the database, accessed via Drizzle ORM.
-Google Cloud Storage (Replit Object Storage) handles file storage, and Server-Sent Events (SSE) provide real-time features.
+Google Cloud Storage handles file storage, and Server-Sent Events (SSE) provide real-time features.

 ### Feature Specifications
 -   **Authentication & Authorization:** Full Role-Based Access Control (RBAC) with 8 roles and hybrid authentication.